Welcome to our Help Center.

 Once we review the rental we will refund exactly what you are owed as a percentage of the average hashrate, based on factors relating to rig owner issues like being offline, or low hashrate that can be determined by reviewing the hashrate of their other rentals or non rented periods.

 As a note, we do manually review all rentals within the 12 hour period and refund the offline time in rentals for which the rig was offline as a service to our renters.
-We generally only review rentals that complete below 92% of the average hashrate.
+We generally only review rentals that complete below 95% of the average hashrate, or have at least one minute of rig offline time, it is however at Mining Rig Rentals discretion when to review or provide a refund.

 If you rent a rig that shows offline status for at least 20 minutes during the first 30 minutes of the rental, the rental will be canceled and you will be refunded.
 This process is automatic, based on the rig showing as offline status, the rig not hashing is not the same as being offline.
 If the rig is online and not hashing, it will not auto cancel, as there is likely an issue with your pool.